binodrajpandey/spring-data-cassandra/README.md

 Before you run the project you have to do the following steps.
 1. Install cassandra on any machine
-2. Create keyspaces
+2. Create keyspaces using following command:

 create keyspace binod_keyspace with replication ={'class':'SimpleStrategy','replication_factor':1} ;

-test using command:
+3.Now,test if the keyspace is created using command:

 describe keyspaces;

+you should see the keyspace name binod_keyspace.

-and use it with the command;
+4. Use it with the command:

 use binod_keyspace;

-3. create table using following commands
+5. create table using following command:

 CREATE TABLE IF NOT EXISTS  book (
     isbn UUID,
     title varchar,